This includes discussions:

 • Where negotiations are concluded

 This exception was introduced on January 1, 2018, through changes to the Municipal Act, 2001.
-We have not yet published any case resolutions related to this exception.

 June 21, 201921 June 2019

 The City of Hamilton’s General Issues Committee met in closed session to discussion the municipality’s contribution to the local Canadian Football League (CFL) team’s bid for the Grey Cup championship game.
 The committee cited the negotiations exception when it moved in camera.
 During the discussion the committee reviewed staff’s negotiations with the CFL team up to that point, and discussed whether or not to approve a recommended financial contribution.
 The committee also provided staff with specific steps on how to proceed in negotiations.
-The Ombudsman found that the four-part test for the exception for negotiations was satisifed because while in camera, the committee formulated a plan and directed staff with respect to the municipality’s ongoing negotiations with the CFL team.
+The Ombudsman found that the four-part test for the exception for negotiations was satisfied because while in camera, the committee formulated a plan and directed staff with respect to the municipality’s ongoing negotiations with the CFL team.

 February 14, 201914 February 2019